ExpressLRS/Docs/docs/quick-start/transmitters/tx-aion-internal.md

 You will need a couple of files:

 1. An EdgeTX binary that allows you to use the USB port on the radio to reflash the module.
-Download it from [here](../../assets/recovery/tpro-ada778ee4.bin) (Right-click, Save-as) and save it into your Jumper T-Pro SD Card `/firmwares` folder.
+Download it from [here](../../assets/recovery/tpro-ada778ee4.bin) (Right-click, Save-as) and save it into your Jumper T-Pro SD Card `/firmware` folder.
 2. A zip file with all the recovery scripts and firmwares.
 Download it from [here](../../assets/recovery/jumper-recover.zip) (Right-click, Save-as) and extract it into a folder in your harddrive.
+If you want your `Binding Phrase` and other [Firmware Options] set for you when you flash via this method, **Build** your `firmware.bin` file first via the ExpressLRS Configurator and replace the `firmware.bin` in this folder.

 ### Procedure

-With the EdgeTX binary in your `/firmwares` SD Card folder, reboot the radio into DFU/Bootloader mode.
-Write the firmware into it and reboot to ensure it got written.
+With the EdgeTX binary in your `/firmware` SD Card folder, reboot the radio into DFU/Bootloader mode.
+You can get to this mode by holding the trim switches inwards and pressing the power button.
+Release the button and trim switches and you should be in DFU/Bootloader mode.
+Write the firmware into the radio and reboot to ensure it got written.
 One way to check is to plug-in a USB cable and a new menu item should be available to you: USB Serial (Debug).
 You will need this menu item in the next steps.

 Turn off the radio.

 The next steps will require you to take the radio apart.
 You will need a small Philips screwdriver for this.
-There are 10 small Philips screws that keeps both halves of the radio together.
+There are 10 small Philips screws that keep both halves of the radio together.

 ![tPro screws](../../assets/images/tpro_screws.jpg)